 If you’re under the age of 40 it can seem like the internet is all-pervasive and has always been with us.

-It’s certainly changed the way society operates, from reporting to news to paying council tax – now many services are going online-first or online only.
+It’s certainly changed the way society operates, from news to banking to paying council tax – many services are going online-first or online only.

 But what if you’ve got elderly friends or relatives who can’t enjoy everything the internet has to offer?